 The final stage in the dry rot lifecycle is perhaps the most visually distinctive.
 The mushroom-like fruiting bodies occur when dry rot can no longer feed on the timber it is attached to and needs to pump spores into the atmosphere to begin a new cycle.

 Dry rot timber decay is accompanied by a damp, musty smell.
 If you notice this odour creeping into your property you should be vigilant for any of the signs above.

 If the dry rot signs above seem familiar, it is strongly advised that you consult a specialist to investigate a possible dry rot issue.
 Contact Wise Property Care and ask for a dry rot survey or visit our dry rot treatment web page for information on how to treat a dry rot problem.

 If you suspect there is dry rot in your property it is important you get it treated by a professional.
 Find out more about what we do at Wise.Stop the rot

-We are the only dry rot specialists regulated by RICS.
-Also approved by Which?
-PCA and Trustmark, you can be sure our surveyors are the best in the business.Book a Dry rot survey
+We are one of the few dry rot specialists regulated by Which?
+The PCA and Trustmark, you can be sure our surveyors are the best in the business.Book a Dry rot survey

 If you want to speak to someone regarding a dry rot issue, contact Wise Property Care today on 0800 65 22 678 or click to contact your local branch.